ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {:important: .important}
 {:note: .note}

-# VMware VM On-Prem to IBM Cloud VPC VSI migration with RackWare RMM
+# VMWare VM On-Prem to IBM Cloud VPC VSI migration with RackWare RMM
-{: #migrating-images-vmware-vpc}
+{: #migrating-images-VMWare-vpc}

-When embarking on a data center transformation, RackWare RMM migration solution provides a seamless virtual-to-virtual re-platforming for VMware virtual machine (VM) to IBM Cloud virtual server instance (VSI) migration that allows you to adopt the native capabilities of IBM Cloud.
-Its intuitive GUI allows you to move the OS, Application, and data from VMware ESXI to IBM VPC VSI.
+On a data center transformation, RackWare RMM migration solution provides a seamless virtual-to-virtual replatforming for VMWare virtual machine (VM) to IBM Cloud virtual server instance (VSI) migration that gets you to adopt the prior capabilities of IBM Cloud.
+Its intuitive GUI lets you move the OS, Application, and data from VMWare ESXI to IBM VPC VSI.

-In this guide, we will show you how to complete a V2V migration from Vmware in On-Prem to IBM Cloud VPC.
+We show you how to complete a V2V migration from VMWare in On-Prem to IBM Cloud VPC.
 It supports migrating Windows Server 2012, 2012R2, 2016, and 2019, Red Hat Enterprise Linux (RHEL), CentOS, Ubuntu, and Debian Linux operating systems.

 ![Topology](images/on-prem-final.png){: caption="Architecture Diagram"}

 ## Services used
-{: #services-used-vmware}
+{: #services-used-VMWare}

 - IBM Cloud VPC VSI
 - RackWare RMM

 ## Before you begin
-{: #before-begin-vmware}
+{: #before-begin-VMWare}

 - Check for correct permissions for IBM Cloud VPC.
-- While this is not an exhaustive list, understand the capability differences between VMware and VPC such as:
+- While this is not an exhaustive list, understand the capability differences between VMWare and VPC such as:
     - VPC does not support shared volumes or file-based volumes
     - No GPU supports are allowed
     - Encrypted volumes are not supported

 To improve data transfer rate, adjust bandwidth allocation of RMM server.
-To know how to change bandwidth allocation, see [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
+To know how to change bandwidth allocation, see [Adjusting bandwidth allocation that uses the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {:note: .note}

 ## General steps